ysednevgit/productsStore/README.md

 ![img_2.png](img_2.png)

+**Assumptions**

+Each user has a unique cartId, if a user does not have a cart it will be created on a first "add to cart" call Min value for quantity is 1
+For simplicity users can only add items to a cart

+**Ways to improve:**

 One way to improve the application is to return specific messages when user input is invalid.
 For example now in add to cart request if you try to add a negative quantity you will get a generic error message